-When you create a data connection it is saved to Qlik Sense, so you can quickly select and load data from the data sources that you commonly use.
+When you create a data connection it is saved, so you can quickly select and load data from the data sources that you commonly use.
 Connect to databases, social media data, local files, remote files, and web files.

 8.1 Create a connection